bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 The diffsync protocol rolled out as a stable feature in release v1.1.5.
 Diff sync improves the syncing speed by 60%～70% approximately according to the test.
 All full nodes are suggested to enable it by adding `--diffsync` in the starting command.

 ### Light Storage
 When the node crashes or been force killed, the node will sync from a block that was a few minutes or a few hours ago.
 This is because the state in memory is not persisted into the database in real time, and the node needs to replay blocks from the last checkpoint once it start.
-The replaying time dependents on the configuration `TrieTimeout` in the config.toml.
+The replaying time depends on the configuration `TrieTimeout` in the config.toml.
 We suggest you raise it if you can tolerate with long replaying time, so the node can keep light storage.

 ## Upgrade Geth